DK1 rigs: Background

 In response to the PRC's expansion into the South China Sea (SCS), in the mid 1980s, the Socialist Republic of Vietnam predicted the need for it to protect itself.
-This led to the planning of, and in 1989, establishment of, the first DK1 rig.
+This led to the planning of, and in 1989, establishment of, the first DK1 platform.

-Rig locations
+Locations

-DK1 rigs have been established in seven localities in the southwest of the Spratly Archipelago and on the south of Vietnam's continental shelf at:
+DK1 platforms have been established in seven localities in the southwest of the Spratly Archipelago and on the south of Vietnam's continental shelf at: